leiferksn/tweet-ops/README.md

 ## tweet-ops
-Basically trying out operations available in the Twitter API as partof a JAVA console application.
+Basically trying out operations available in the Twitter API in a JAVA console application.

 #### First stage...